Joseph Fins

-Joseph J. Fins, M.A.C.P., F.R.C.P. (born 1959) is an American physician and medical ethicist.
+Joseph J. Fins, M.D., D. Hum.
+Litt., M.A.C.P., F.R.C.P. (born 1959) is an American physician and medical ethicist.
 He is chief of the Division of Medical Ethics at New York Presbyterian Hospital and Weill Cornell Medical College, where he serves as The E. William Davis Jr., M.D.
 Professor of Medical Ethics, and Professor of Medicine, Professor of Public Health, and Professor of Medicine in Psychiatry.
 Fins is also Director of Medical Ethics and an attending physician at New York Presbyterian Hospital-Weill Cornell Medical Center.
 Fins is also a member of the adjunct faculty of Rockefeller University and has served as Associate for Medicine at The Hastings Center.
+He is the Solomon Center Distinguished Scholar in Medicine, Bioethics and the Law and a Visiting Professor of Law at Yale Law School.
 He was appointed by President Bill Clinton to The White House Commission on Complementary and Alternative Medicine Policy and currently serves on The New York State Task Force on Life and the Law by gubernatorial appointment.

 In October 2010, Fins was elected a member of the Institute of Medicine (IOM) of the United States National Academies.
 In 2012, he was elected a Fellow of the American Academy of Arts and Sciences.
 In December 2013 he was elected an Academico de Honor de la Real Academia Nacional de Medicina de Espana (Honored Academic of the Royal Academy of Medicine of Spain).
+In 2022 he was elected to the Association of American Physicians.

 Fins' scholarship in medical ethics and health policy has focused on palliative care, rational approaches to ethical dilemmas and the development of "clinical pragmatism" as a method of moral problem-solving drawing upon the American pragmatic tradition of William James and John Dewey.
 His more recent work has been in neuroethics and disorders of consciousness following severe brain injury.
 He was a co-author of the landmark Nature paper describing the first use of deep brain stimulation in the minimally conscious state.